frmaioli/b3603/README.md

-# B3603
+# B3603 & B900W

-This project is about reverse engineering the B3603 control board and figuring out how it works, then it should be possible to create an alternative firmware.
+This project is based on Baruch reverse engineering of the the B3603 control board and figuring out how it works, then it should be possible to create an alternative firmware.
-Either by driving it with another board on the same control points or by replacing the original firmware with one of my own.
+The software was extended with a functional menu for the buttons, redesing of Serial commands and support for the B900W board.

 **Current state**: Working, it is functioning and serially controllable.